mcaserta/time-series-concurrency-example/README.md

 12.75000000000000000000
 ```

-From this we can derive the following table:
+From this we can derive the following totally unscientific table:

 |     AQi        |                       meaning                       |
 |----------------|-----------------------------------------------------|